chop-dbhi/strac-padoh-poc/README.md

 Given POC of test records in the STRAC format, translate this file structure into the PA DOH record structure.

+## Target implementations

+- [ ] Command-line tool
+  - Supported on Windows, macOS, and Linux
+  - Users can use anywhere in their workflow
+- [ ] Web interface
+  - Use cURL or other HTTP client to upload and translate
+  - Simple form interface to graphically upload and download
+  - Operators can host locally for users

 ## Source File

 ### Headers